 Tonkatsu Sauce -

-.
+The sauce was overly thin and you can visually see that when pouring it.
 It was also too fruity tart, there wasn’t enough of the Worchester sauce influence or depth.
 Would say it’s not very balanced and the consistency quite a bit off. ~ 3/10

 Thick Cut Pork Ribeye – [厚切りロースかつ膳] NT 350